Help - Maintaining your approvals - Amendments for projects conducted in NHS/HSC

 The guidance on this page covers the following:

-2. Amendments to add new NHS/HSC sites or PICs
+2. Modifications to add new NHS/HSC sites or PICs

-4. Working with participating NHS/HSC organisations to implement amendments
+4. Working with participating NHS/HSC organisations to implement modifications

 5. Feedback

-When preparing an amendment for submission to review bodies, complete the Amendment Tool.
-The Amendment Tool will tell you the amendment category based on how you complete it.
-An amendment’s category is separate from whether it is substantial or non-substantial.
-The category confirms whether the amendment has delivery implications for all, some, or none of the participating organisations.
-It tells participating organisations to check whether they need to do anything to implement the amendment.
+When preparing a modification for submission to review bodies, complete the Modification Tool.
+The Modification Tool will tell you the modification's category based on how you complete it.
+A modification category is separate from whether it is substantial, a modification of an important detail or minor modification.
+The category confirms whether the modification has delivery implications for all, some, or none of the participating organisations.
+It tells participating organisations to check whether they need to do anything to implement the modification.

-You are responsible for completing the Amendment Tool correctly.
-The Amendment Tool has a ‘glossary of amendment options’ tab which will help you to do this.
+You are responsible for completing the Modification Tool correctly.
+The Modification Tool has a ‘glossary of options’ tab which will help you to do this.
 The declaration section should be completed by the sponsor or another person with explicit delegated authority from the sponsor (authorised delegate).
-Amendments must not be submitted without prior authorisation from or on behalf of the sponsor.
+Modifications must not be submitted without prior authorisation from or on behalf of the sponsor.
 Check with the sponsor and refer to local SOPs for the processes within your organisation.

 There are 3 categories: A, B, and C. The table below describes each category in more detail.
 Adding new participating organisations on their own is different to the categorisation.
 Section 2 provides more information about adding new NHS/HSC organisations.

-Category: This category includes any amendment to a research project that has:
+This category includes any modification to a research project that has:

 A